corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 {{< note >}}
 A receiver cannot decrypt the actual contents of the distribution list within that record, but shares it back to a transaction initiating node upon recovery.
+The Corda X.500 name of all peers stored in a Ledger Recovery record use an undecipherable collision-free representation.
 {{< /note >}}

 Both sender and receiver distribution records use the same composite key type for uniquely storing records.
 The `PersistentKey` contains the following fields: